pyOpenSci/python-package-guide/package-structure-code/python-package-structure.md

 maintainers to move to a new layout.

-The overview on this page presents recommendations that we think are best for something getting started with Python packaging or someone who's package is has a simple build and might be open to moving to a more fail-proof approach.
+The overview on this page presents recommendations that we think are best for someone getting started with Python packaging or someone who's package has a simple build and might be open to moving to a more fail-proof approach.
 ```